Budel: History

-It was first mentioned in 779 as in Budilio, and means "place with houses".
+It was first mentioned in 779 as Budilio, and means "place with houses".
 Budel developed in the Early Middle Ages from a collection of agrarian settlements around the Buulder Aa.
 In 1421, it became part of the Meierij van 's-Hertogenbosch.

 The Catholic Visitation of the Virgin Mary is a basilica-like church built between 1904 and 1912 with a tall tower.
 The Schepenhuis is located on the main market and was built in 1771.
 It has been used as town hall, but also as market.
-Between 1981 and 1982, it was restored and returned to its original shape.
+In 1981 and 1982, it was restored and returned to its original shape.

 The grist mill Nooit Gedagt was built in 1846.
-The wind mill started to be used less during the 1960s.
+The windmill started to be used less during the 1960s.
 In 1967, however, it was restored and heightened.
-The wind mill is still in use on Saturdays and sometimes during the week.
+The windmill is still in use on Saturdays and sometimes during the week.

 Budel was home to 440 people in 1840.
 Budel used to be a separate municipality.
 It merged with Maarheeze in 1997, and changed its name a year later to Cranendonck.
 It is home to the Budelse Brouwerij, one of the country's largest microbreweries.

 South of the town the large zinc smelter of Nyrstar (named Umicore before 2007) is located.

 Though located in North Brabant near Eindhoven, the spoken dialect is Budels (linguistically a Limburgish dialect), rather than Kempenlands (linguistically an East Brabantian dialect).